yirkajk/yirkajk.github.io/README.md

 My research focuses on quantum computation and theoretical computer science.
 Specific topics include complexity theory, Hamiltonian complexity, and quantum algorithms.
 Some of my work has focused on the difficulty of computing properties in low-energy quantum systems, on quantifying the amount of "useful" information in a quantum state, and on the robustness of quantum algorithmic speed-ups compared to classical algorithms.
-My PhD dissertation (in preparation) focuses on my contributions developing new areas of complexity theory (QPH, Hamiltonian problems beyond ground state energy, ...) and new quantum algorithms.

 In other words, I'm interested in what quantum computers can do, what they cannot do, and the structure that creates those differences.

-📢 I plan to graduate in 2025 and am looking for a new position outside of academia.
+📢 I plan to graduate in May 2025 and am looking for a new position outside of academia.
-My one-sentence summary: 10+ years in quantum computing, 7+ publications including *QIP/TQC/CCC*, 20+ presentations, 2 National Labs, and 8+ semesters teaching with demonstrated experience identifying research questions and leading projects.
+In the next stage of my career, I'm excited about roles with new problems to solve.
+While I'm open to roles in quantum computing, I am also open to opportunities in other fields where my skills and experience can make an impact.

 Please reach out if you're interested in my research or would like to discuss future opportunities!

 ***

 #### Education
-**Ph.D. in Computer Science** \| The University of Texas at Austin (UT) \| Expected 2025 Advised by [Scott Aaronson](https://www.scottaaronson.com/).
+**Ph.D. in Computer Science** \| The University of Texas at Austin (UT) \| Expected May 2025
+Advised by [Scott Aaronson](https://www.scottaaronson.com/).

 **M.S. in Computer Science** \| The University of Texas at Austin \| 2022

 **B.S. in Computer Science**  \| Virginia Commonwealth University (VCU) \| 2018
 **B.S. in Mathematical Sciences**

 ***

 ### Research Papers
 Click on a paper to expand and see the publication history and any relevant links.

-There are 1 to 2 projects I expect to add to this list by mid-2025 (when I graduate).
-I'm happy to discuss ongoing projects one-on-one.

 <details>
 <summary>